0792201323/To-do-App/README.md

 4. **Restore a Task**: Navigate to the Recycle Bin and restore deleted tasks if needed.
 5. **Persistent Storage**: Tasks are stored in the database to ensure data retention across sessions.

-## Screenshots
-(Add screenshots of your application for better understanding.)

 ## Contributing
 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.